 The Dietrich Law Firm P.C. has been operating throughout Buffalo, New York, for over a decade.
 In that period, it has represented countless personal injury victims.
 If you seek a team of dedicated, hardworking, and skilled lawyers to represent you, the Dietrich Law Firm, P.C., is your top choice.
 For more information on how we might best represent you, call us today at 716-839-3939 or visit us online.Common Paraglider Injuries

 In a recent four-year period, there were a total of 20 paragliding fatalities in the United States.
 The most common cause of paragliding fatalities was due to either injury suffered from crash landings or from accidental drownings when the equipment becomes tangled around the paraglider.
-The report from the National Institutes of Health found that paragliding deaths were often the result of multiple injuries that combined to prove fatal for the individual.
+The report from the World Journal of Emergency Medicine found that paragliding deaths were often the result of multiple injuries that combined to prove fatal for the individual.